USDA SNAP Retailer Reauthorization

 Q – How can I have EBT at my store again if I was denied reauthorization permanently?

 A – Unless you promptly and correctly file an appeal, you may never be able to get your EBT license back.
 In some situations, our office has helped clients regain EBT reauthorization after a denial, but every case is unique.
-It’s best that you fill out the intake form below and have a free consultation to learn what is possible.
+It’s that you fill out the intake form below and have a free consultation to learn what is possible.

 Q – I don’t have the point of sale machine to accept EBT cards.
 Can I still get reauthorized?